Patriots’ Danny Shelton believes last season’s benching may have been a blessing - The Boston Globe

 Looking back, Shelton, who helped the Patriots stifle Cam Newton and the Panthers in the first quarter Thursday night, believes the benching was a blessing in disguise.

 “There was a lot of stuff from last year that I learned from and I’m grateful for.
 You know, to have those opportunities to face those challenges, like being inactive for three games, that was something new to me,’’ Shelton said Tuesday.
-“And I had to really just find it inside myself to finish off the season strong and not let those challenges become a distraction.
-That’s something that I learned, and I’m really grateful for last year going through and just testing myself.’’
+“And I had to really just find it inside myself to finish off the season strong and not let those challenges become a distraction.’’

 Still, when the Super Bowl parade ended, Shelton headed into the offseason unsure of his next move, and it wasn’t until two months after free agency started that he got the call he was hoping would come.